kranthi108/Document-Split-Review/README.md

   - UpdateSplitPartRequest fields are optional; only provided fields are updated.
 - AuthZ: users can access only their own original documents and split parts.
 - Download API returns a generated mock PDF; content does not map to actual metadata.
+- Finalization rules:
+  - When an original document is finalized, no creates/updates/moves/deletes are allowed within it.
+  - When a split part is finalized, it cannot be modified and pages cannot be moved into or out of it.

 ### Postman
 A Postman collection is included at project root: `ascend-doc-split-review.postman_collection.json`.
 Import it and set the `base_url` (default `http://localhost:8080`) and `token` variables.